mithilesh-patel/reactjs/Assignments/Episode1.md

 2. **ReactDOM**: ReactDOM is a package that provides DOM-specific methods that are used to interact with the DOM (Document Object Model).
 It contains methods for mounting React components into the DOM, updating them, and unmounting them when they are no longer needed.
 ReactDOM is specific to web development and is used to render React components into the browser DOM.

 In summary, React is the core library for building UI components in a declarative and efficient manner, while ReactDOM is responsible for rendering those components into the DOM.
 If you're building web applications with React, you will typically use both React and ReactDOM together to create and render your UI.

+##### Q5.
+What is crossorigin in the script tag?

+Ans: In simple terms, the crossorigin attribute in HTML `<script> `tags is used to specify how the browser should handle requests for resources (like scripts) that come from a different place (domain) than the current web page.

+`crossorigin="anonymous"`: This setting tells the browser to fetch the resource without including any sensitive information from the current page.
+It's often used when loading scripts from a CDN to ensure security.

+`crossorigin="use-credentials"`: This setting tells the browser to include any credentials (like cookies) from the current page when fetching the resource.
+It's used when you need to send authentication information with the request, typically when loading resources from the same domain.

+In most cases, when you're loading scripts from a CDN, you'll want to use `crossorigin="anonymous"` to make sure the scripts are fetched securely without exposing any sensitive data.